 Perfection takes time.
 Three days, in fact.
-A long, luxurious soak in cold water leaches the starch from the potatoes so they turn golden and crispy on the outside, white and fluffy on the inside.
+A long, luxurious soak in cold water leaches the starch from the potatoes so they turn golden and crisp on the outside, tender and fluffy on the inside.
 Depending on how you choose to cut your potatoes, you can make fat or skinny fries, wedges or shoestrings.
 Skin on or off, your choice.–Hubert Keller and Penelope Wisner

-Perfect French Fries Recipe
+Perfect French Fries

 - 4 large (about 2 pounds) potatoes, preferably russets, peeled, if desired